rien333/numbersense-vae/thesis/README.md

 182 (anymore would indicate an unlikely reduncancy, given that the small latent space should provide an efficient encoding scheme).
-Latent dimensions that provide a better fit of <img src="https://rawgit.com/rien333/numbersense-vae/master/svgs/876af6dcdadde76f9725f4e40ba6d535.svg?invert_in_darkmode" align=middle width=8.21920935pt height=14.15524440000002pt/> exist, but don't satisfy the low coefficient criteria.
+Latent dimensions that provide a better fit of <img src="https://rawgit.com/rien333/numbersense-vae/master/svgs/876af6dcdadde76f9725f4e40ba6d535.svg?invert_in_darkmode" align=middle width=8.21920935pt height=14.15524440000002pt/> exist, but don't satisfy criteria **(2)**.
 An interesting note is that whenever the regression showed multiple dimensions encoding area, they either exhibited positive or negative responses (i.e. positive or negative regression coefficients) to area increase, in accordance with how visual numerisoty migt rely on a size normalisation signal, according to some theories on the neurocomputational basis for numerisoty (see Stoianov and Zorzi 2012 for a discussion).
 A large negative reponse (in constrast to a positive) to cumalative area might for example be combined with other respones in the VAE's decoder network as an indicatatory or inhibitory signal that the area density does not come from just one object, but from multiple.

 Figure X.x (a) provide characteristic reponse profiles for dimensions encoding either cumalative area or a subitizing count.
 For the area